mikamautnerrohde/researchproject/rp-project-FAQ.md

 ### I am registering my project on Datanose, but step 2 is missing
 This is an oddity of the Datanose system.
 MBCS skips a step that many other educational programmes use during internships, and for some reason our steps cannot be renumbered.
 You can safely ignore the missing number 2.

+## By supervisors, assessors and examiners

+### The grading rubric handed to me via the manual is different from the rubrics shown on Datanose
+Sometimes the grading rubrics tied to a specific project on www.datanose.nl lag behind the rubrics as they were set out in the Research Project Manual.
+If this is the case, please use the rubrics in the manual to determine the grades per dimension and for the rubrics overall.
+You can then fill in these grades on Datanose.
+In the dropdown menu, select the description that is closest to the student performance.